1. Home

 What you will learn here is how to fill that String List with values from another dataset at run time.

-Recall, that we are editing the Articles table - and that a Subject field can only accept values from the Subjects table: ideal situation for the PickList!
+Recall, that we are editing the Articles table and that a Subject field can only accept values from the Subjects table: the ideal situation for the PickList!

 Here's how to set up the PickList property.
 First, we add a call to the SetupGridPickList procedure in the Form's OnCreate event handler.